 I consider anything beyond HTML to be advanced web site design/development.
 Whereas the aforementioned basic techniques for accessibility are easy enough that even I can do it, techniques beyond this require people who have either taken classes in web design and development or have experience in such.
 Advanced web designers or developers can:

-volunteer, you have every right to ask for people who can do all of the
+or volunteer, you have every right to ask for people who can do

-above.
-You can say in your recruitment message, "Candidates for this
+all of the above.
+You can say in your recruitment message,

 You might want to ask candidates if they understand this guidance: for web sites that use CSS, consider this tweet from accessibility expert Denis Boudreau that says